 HEALTH is a clinic within the Primary Care Division of Hasbro Children’s Hospital that seeks to improve the significant problem of childhood obesity and to prevent the comorbidities that ensue in later adolescence and young adulthood.
-This clinic is one of two options for childhood obesity.
-Hasbro Children’s Hospital also offers the CHANGES program.
+Healthy eating and active living play a key role in maintaining a healthy lifestyle.

-One in every three children and adolescents in the United States today is either overweight or obese, with significant increases seen since the 1970s.
 If you are an adolescent struggling with excess weight, you are not alone.
+One in every three children and adolescents in the United States today is either overweight or obese, with significant increases in that number seen since the 1970s.
+Healthy eating and daily activity are integral parts to improving overall health.

 Patients are referred to the HEALTH program by the pediatric residency team and primary care attending physicians.
 Residents then consult about patients they are treating, and patients are introduced to HEALTH, while at the same time participating in appointments with their primary care providers.
 Volunteers from Brown University serve as family and patient coaches during treatment.